-F. Represented part-time hourly appointees who are paid based on the General Service Salary Schedule will continue to be paid based on the step of the General Service Salary Schedule they are assigned and therefore will receive any negotiated increases to the General Service.
-These part-time hourly employees will also not receive the increases in Subsection 5.3 B.2 and C.
+E. Represented temporary hourly appointees who are paid based on the General Service Salary Schedule will continue to be paid based on the step of the General Service Salary Schedule they are assigned and therefore will receive any negotiated increases to the General Service salary Schedule.